pigknows/pk-date-helpers/README.md

     const fullFormat = convertShortcutDate(inputAndOutputFormat, stringToConvert);

+** Note: `convertShortcutDate` should be wrapped in a try/catch in case an invalid number of characters is thrown in for a format, since it will throw errors.
+For example, inputting '123' as a shortcut for a 'REGULAR' date will throw `123 does match 'REGULAR' format or any of its shortcuts`.

 #### detectFormatType
 Detects the format of a string, if it matches a known date format.
 Optional parameters guide the detection to ignore any conflicting formats.